IDARB: Gameplay

-A 2D multiplayer sports platformer party game, #IDARB sees teams of up to four box-shaped players attempt to shoot a ball into the opponent's goal over the course of four rounds, with each game lasting approximately ten minutes.
-In online multiplayer, a player could only play against as many other players as they had on the same console; for example, a team of two could only play against another team of two.
-A single-player campaign is also available; its end credits ask players to tweet positive opinions about the game.
-During a match, a close-ranged shot is worth one point; ones from farther away are worth two, three, or five points, depending on their distance.
-Bonus points may also be earned for bouncing the ball off a platform; three bounces would grant a player a 3x-scoring multiplier.
-After a goal is scored, an announcer comments various comedic lines, referencing various pieces of often-obscure pop culture, such as the 1985 film Fletch.
+A 2D multiplayer sports platformer party game, #IDARB features teams of up to four box-shaped players that attempt to shoot a ball into the opponent's goal over the course of four rounds, with each game lasting approximately ten minutes.
+In online multiplayer, a player could only play against as many other players as they had on the same console.
+For example, a team of two could only play against another team of two.
+A single-player campaign is also available, and its end credits ask players to tweet positive opinions about the game.
+During a match, a close-ranged shot is worth one point.
+Shots from further away are worth two, three, or five points, depending on their distance.
+Bonus points may also be earned for bouncing the ball off a platform; three bounces would grant the player a 3x-scoring multiplier.
+After a goal is scored, an announcer comments various comedic lines, referencing pieces of obscure pop culture, such as the 1985 film Fletch.

-The map is the same during every match, with many platforms to jump on in the middle, pits to fall down in the bottom, and an arena in the center where the ball respawns after a team scores.
+The map is the same during every match, with many platforms to jump on in the middle, pits to fall down at the bottom, and an arena in the center where the ball respawns after a team scores.
 A common theme of smaller matches is to lead the opponent down the wrong path of platforms, providing the player with an opportunity to run for the ball and quickly score.
 Possession of the ball may be dislodged through a "burst of energy", which sends the ball flying through the arena.
 This same burst of energy may also block the trajectory of the ball or another player.
-With two or more players on each team, players also have the option to pass the ball to a teammate; passing the ball uses the same button as shooting it.
-After two rounds, it is "halftime" and each team plays a minigame; these are spoofs of popular titles such as Flappy Bird and Duck Hunt.
-When a match ends, players will be prompted to spin their controller's right thumbstick; whoever does this the fastest will be crowned MVP of the match.
+Having two or more players on each team presents the option to pass the ball to a teammate.
+Passing the ball uses the same button as shooting it.
+After two rounds, it is "halftime" and each team plays a minigame.
+These are spoofs of popular titles such as Flappy Bird and Duck Hunt.
+When a match ends, players will be prompted to spin their controller's right thumbstick.
+Whoever does this the fastest will be crowned MVP of the match.